dvdg6566/late-system/README.md

 CEP Y3 end-of-year project.

-Used in RI for tracking students who are latecomers (as well as those who leave school early?)
+Used in RI
+System to Track students who
+- Are late for school
+- Leave school early
 Able to automatically send emails to form teachers of students for verification.

 # User's manual